 Read the reviews before buying

 The Recent Response Rating tab displays a rundown of the seller’s good, neutral, and unfavorable responses from the previous year.
 Many of these ratings would be favorable for a reputable vendor.
-If a vendor has a higher number of negative ratings, it’s best not to buy from them.
+However, if a vendor has a higher number of negative ratings, it’s best not to buy from them.

 For additional detail on the vendor, please read some of the seller’s reviews, which gives you a better sense of the seller’s operations and how they treat their customers.